Sandwich Site-Plan Review

 (a) Existing ("before" condition) photographs.
 Each sight line shall be illustrated on four-inch-by-six-inch or larger color photograph of what can currently be seen from any public road or residential building identified above.

 (c) Proposed ("after" condition) photographs.
-Each of the existing condition photographs shall have the proposed PWSF superimposed on it to show what will be seen from public roads and residences if the proposed PWSF is built.
+Each of the existing condition photographs shall have the proposed facility superimposed on it to show what will be seen from public roads and residences if the proposed facility is built.

-I. Modifications to personal wireless service facilities: A modification of a PWSF is considered equivalent to an application for a new PWSF and requires a site plan review when any of the following events apply:
+(6) A substantial modification of a telecommunications facility is considered equivalent to an application for a new facility and requires a site plan review when the mounting of a proposed telecommunications facility on a tower or mount which, as a result of single or successive modification applications:

 A. Waivers.
 The Board may waive specific requirements of these regulations if the Board finds, by majority vote, that (1) strict conformity would pose an unnecessary hardship to the applicant and waiver would not be contrary to the spirit and intent of the regulations; or (2) specific circumstances relative to the site plan, or conditions of the land in such site plan, indicate that the waiver will properly carry out the spirit and intent of the regulations.
 The basis for any waiver granted by the Board shall be recorded in the minutes of the Board.